seashellsw/covid_vax_project/README.md

 8. Our grid search of our AdaBoost pipeline resulted in a best model with an accuracy of 90%, and a precision of 55%.

 ## Results
-We settled on our Gradient Boosting moddel because it had the best scores: when it predicted that full vaccination was achieved, it was right 71% of the time.
+We settled on our Gradient Boosting model because it had the best scores: when it predicted that full vaccination was achieved, it was right 71% of the time.
 This is an improvement of 71 percentage points over our dummy model.

 ![Gradient Boosting Final Model Feature Importances Bar Graph](images/gb_coefs.png)